001pretty/ixmusic/README.md

 **Description**<br />
 🎼 Music player application with server served playlist.

-Application utilizes the MERN stack.
+Application utilizes the MERN stack.<br />
-Frontend is built with React.
+Frontend is built with React.<br />
-Backend is powered by Node and Express.
+Backend is powered by Node and Express.<br />
-Information about every song such as Name, Artist and Year are located in MongoDB (NoSQL) database.
+Information about every song such as Name, Artist and Year are located in MongoDB (NoSQL) database.<br />
 <br/>

 ## Table of content